Syntr1x/dotfiles/README.md

 - Im a beginner in this sort of stuff so its not optimised or anything.

-- Tested in a VM so the install on bare metal might cause problems.
+- Tested in a VM and my personal setup, but it might still cause problems.

 If you find any obvious problems be sure to reach out!